ghc/ghc/docs/users_guide/exts/explicit_forall.rst

 Notes:

-- :ref:`pattern-type-sigs` are a notable example of a place where types do *not* obey the ``forall``-or-nothing rule.
+- :extension:`ScopedTypeVariables` are a notable example of a place where types do *not* obey the ``forall``-or-nothing rule.
 For example, GHC will accept the following: ::